ArsElectronicaFuturelab/UE-DeepSpace-Starter/README.md

   * Reinstall Dependencies if necessary and create shortcuts on the desktop for "Switchboard" and "Switchboard Listener"
   * Switchboard/Virtual Environment Path is the location of Switchboard
   * Follow those steps if you run into any problems [Prerequisites](https://docs.unrealengine.com/5.0/en-US/switchboard-quick-start-for-unreal-engine)
-* UE Project (DeepSpaceStarter) runs in background
+* Run UE Project (DeepSpaceStarter) in background
-* Start Switchboard (Desktop or "\Engine\Plugins\VirtualProduction\Switchboard\Source\Switchboard\Switchboard.bat")
+* Start Switchboard (Desktop Shortcut or "\Engine\Plugins\VirtualProduction\Switchboard\Source\Switchboard\Switchboard.bat")
 * Switchboard
-  * Configs/New config and hit ok (should be auto filled out)
+  * Configs/New config and click ok (should be auto filled out)
-  * run Switchboard listener from the desktop or "Tools/Listener"
+  * Run Switchboard listener from the desktop or "Tools/Listener"
   * Choose the "CinemaMap" in the "Level" select option
   * Add Device/nDisplay Cluster
     * Click "Populate"
     * Choose "nDisplay_Desktop.uasset"
-  * Click the Stecker-Icon in the table header (connects to listener)
+  * Click the Plugin-Icon in the table header (connects to listener)
   * nDisplay Monitor gets updated with the current nDisplay configuration
   * Click "Start all connected Display devices"